aaminas402/Light/README.md

 # Light
-An ai comic generator to remember chemical reactions
+An ai comic generator to remember chemical reactions.